railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 .. note:: Financial Indicators

-        Indicators, sometimes called financial ratios, are tools for analyzing a company's finances.
+        Indicators, sometimes called financial ratios, are tools to analyse a company's finances.
         They enable you to compare two accounts or sets of accounts from the balance sheet or the profit and loss account, in the form of a ratio.
         They also let you measure the financial health of a company, and make comparisons from one year to